NilPointer-Software/bdfd-wiki/src/resources/security.md

 ### Sharing Tokens and Passwords
 **Do not share token(s) with anyone**.
 This includes both bot and regular user account tokens.
 Sharing your bot token with someone (or posting it publicly) grants them full-unlimited access to your editing bot.
 Sharing your user account token with someone (or posting it publicly) allows them to have full access to your account (even if they don't have your password or email).
 Once someone has your account or bot's token, there is a high chance of it being used for malicious purposes.
 For example, stealing personal info, spreading scams, modifying your bot to nuke/raid servers.

-In the event that your **bot's token** was shared, the only thing you can do is regenerate it, but by then, the damage has most likely been done.
+In the event that your **bot's token** is shared, the only thing you can do is regenerate it, but by then, the damage has most likely been done.
 In the event you share your **account token** but still have access to your account, you can regenerate your token by changing your password.
 If you don't, you will need to contact Discord support for an optimal solution.

 Passwords, like tokens, should not be shared.
 If, however, you accidentally share your account password, you should change it as soon as possible.